aspose-pdf/Aspose.PDF-Documentation/java/converting/convert-images-format-to-pdf/_index.md

     priority: 0.5
 ---

 **Aspose.PDF for Java**  allows you to convert different formats of images to PDF files.
-Our library demonstrates code snippets for converting the most popular image formats, such as - BMP, CGM, D    MF, JPG, PNG, SVG and TIFF formats.
+Our library demonstrates code snippets for converting the most popular image formats, such as - BMP, CGM, DICOM, EMF, JPG, PNG, SVG and TIFF formats.

 ## Convert BMP to PDF